oVirt/ovirt-site/source/feature/networkreloaded.html.md

 ## Open questions

-*   Persistence: If and how do we handle interaction between multiple configurators that have different models of persistance, i.e., ifcfg and iproute2?

-      The guess is that all the configurators should be made to work in a non persistent way, managing ourselves the persistence.

 *   In case multiple configurators were to be supported and available to interact, how do the engine - host decide which configurator to use?

-*   Do we need to support aliases or is the multiple ip address per interface support enough?
+/etc/vdsm/vdsm.conf has a setting

+         configurator = ifcfg

-*   Do we keep persistence for the management network only or for all the configured networks.
+*   Do we keep persistence for the management network only or for all the configured networks?

+Until the engine vdsm syncing is improved, we persist all the configured networks.

 <Category:Feature> <Category:Networking>